hsluytergaethje/speaker_identification/README.md

 The pipeline includes the following preprocessing steps: sentence splitting, tokenization,  lemmatization, PoS-tagging, Dependency Parsing and Named Entity Recognition.
 It is depicted in `documents/images`.

+An extensive description of the rules applied in the speaker identification systems can be found in `documentation/rule_description.md`.
+The pipline's performance is described in `documentation/performance.md`.

 ### Additional Tool
 For the preprocessing of raw text [ParZu](https://github.com/rsennrich/ParZu) ([Sennrich et al. 2013](https://aclanthology.org/R13-1079.pdf) [^5]) needs to be installed.
 The STW recognition tool and the Named Entity Recognizer are available in the [flair](https://github.com/flairNLP/flair) ([Akbik et al. 2018](http://aclanthology.lst.uni-saarland.de/C18-1139.pdf) [^6]) library.